Coxeter orbits and Brauer trees II: Abstract

 \section{Abstract}

-The purpose of this paper is to discuss the validity of the assumptions $\mathrm{(W)}$ and $\mathrm{(S)}$ stated in \cite{Du3}, about the torsion in the modular $\ell$-adic cohomology of Deligne-Lusztig varieties associated to Coxeter elements.
-We prove that both $\mathrm{(W)}$ and $\mathrm{(S)}$ hold whenever the characteristic of the ground field is a good prime number except for groups of type E$_7$ or E$_8$.
+The purpose of this paper is to discuss the validity of the assumptions $\mathrm{(W)}$ and $\mathrm{(S)}$ stated in \cite{Du3}, about the torsion in the modular $\ell$-adic cohomology of Deligne-Lusztig varieties associated with Coxeter elements.
+We prove that both $\mathrm{(W)}$ and $\mathrm{(S)}$ hold except for groups of type E$_7$ or E$_8$.